 Using a pass on a sleeper train

 If you have a flexi-type pass, an overnight train only uses one day on your pass, the day of departure.
-Here is the new rule, which replaced the old 'After 19:00' rule in January 2019:
+Here is the new rule, this replaced the old 'After 19:00' rule in January 2019:

-It no longer matters what time your sleeper train leaves on day 1, or what time it arrives on day 2.
-The date you enter on your pass is that of day 1.
-As normal, you get unlimited travel from midnight to midnight on day 1, so can take other trains on day 1 in addition to the sleeper train, all on the same pass day.
-You can then continue your journey on that direct overnight train until you get off at your destination on Day 2.
-The only proviso is that you cannot change trains after midnight, and that both the departure day and arrival day must fall within the overall validity period of the pass.
+As normal, you get unlimited travel from midnight to midnight on day 1, so can take other trains on day 1 in addition to the sleeper, all on the same pass day.
+You can then continue your journey on the direct overnight train until you get off at your destination on day 2.
+The only proviso is that you cannot change trains after midnight, and that both the departure day and arrival day must fall within the overall pass validity period.

 For example, if you wanted to take the Dacia Express leaving Vienna at 19: 42 on the 1st August and arriving Bucharest at 16:06 on the 2nd August, you'd use 1st August as one of your unlimited travel days, this covers the whole of the sleeper journey, even the part on 2nd August - in this example well into in the afternoon.

+You'd have unlimited travel all day on 1st August, so it would also cover other journeys that day, for example a preceding journey from Prague to Vienna to connect with the sleeper.
 On the other hand, if you wanted to take an onward train from Bucharest to Constanta on 2nd August after getting off the sleeper, that means using up another travel day, this time dated 2nd August.

 But even if you don't use any other trains on 2nd August, that day of arrival still needs to fall within the overall validity period of your pass, in other words, if you had a 5-days-in-1-month flexi pass the 2nd August must be inside the 1 month period, it cannot be Day 32 just outside it.
 Got it?